Home / General / Do Step Children Inherit From A Step Parent?

 There are a few states that have made some exceptions to the adoption requirement.
 In California, for example, state intestacy law allows a step child to inherit from a step parent, if it can be proved 1) the relationship with the step child began while the step child was a minor and continued until the present, and 2) there is clear and convincing evidence the step parent would have adopted the child if they were legally able to so.
 California Probate Code Section 6454.

 Back to the example above, Jay would have needed to take some estate planning steps concerning his assets, such as having a will or a trust in place, to ensure Manny would receive an inheritance.
-If Jay were to pass away without having done any estate planning, under the laws of intestate succession, Jay’s assets would automatically be passed to Gloria and Joe.
+If Jay were to pass away without an estate plan naming Manny, Jay’s assets would automatically be passed to Gloria and Joe under California intestate succession law.
 Although Jay raised both Manny and Joe, Manny would not be entitled to an inheritance from Jay, because he was never formally adopted by Jay.
 The only exception the Court might consider in allowing Manny to inherit, would require demonstrating Jay would have adopted Manny but was prevented from doing so because of a legal barrier.

 As common as having a will may seem, many people often neglect to execute their estate planning until it is too late.
 Without a will, the Court is often left to distribute one’s estate through a lengthy and costly process known as probate, in accordance with California intestacy laws.
 For more information on family members entitled to inherit in the absence of a will, see our recent article here.
-For those who have not established their estate plan, we welcome you to contact the Law Office of Christine Padilla for a complimentary consultation.
-We are also available to assist those who need guidance through the probate process, under the circumstances where a loved one has passed without a valid will or trust in place. – Christine Padilla, Attorney and Owner.
+For those who have not established their estate plan or who need assistance with California Probate, we welcome you to contact the Law Office of Christine Padilla for a complimentary consultation.